 (b) For short term PSELs, the permittee must monitor appropriate parameters and maintain all records necessary for demonstrating compliance with any short term PSEL at least as frequently as the short term PSEL averaging period.

-(4) The applicant must specify in the permit application the method(s) for determining compliance with the PSEL.
-The Department will review the method(s) and approve or modify, as necessary, to assure compliance with the PSEL.
-The Department will include PSEL compliance monitoring methods in all permits that contain PSELs.
+(4) The applicant must specify in the permit application the method for determining compliance with the PSEL.
+DEQ will review the method and approve or modify, as necessary, to assure compliance with the PSEL.
+DEQ will include PSEL compliance monitoring methods in all permits that contain PSELs.

 (5) Depending on source operations, one or more of the following methods may be acceptable: